Dublin Bus: Fares and payment

 In 2021, Dublin Bus fares migrated to a simplified system, with a short journey fare for journeys of up to three "fare stages" (roughly 2–3 km) and a normal fare for longer trips.
 Paying the normal fare using a TFI Leap Card allows free transfers to other Dublin Bus, Luas, and certain Iarnród Éireann services for a 90-minute period.
 Transfers are not available on paper tickets.
 Higher fares apply to limited-stop peak time Xpresso services (route numbers prefixed/suffixed with X) and to late-night Nitelink services (route numbers suffixed with N).

-In general, Dublin Bus encourages prepaid or reloadable ticket use, and for cash payment it operates an 'exact fare' policy.
+In general, Dublin Bus encourages prepaid or reloadable ticket use, and for cash payment, it operates an 'exact fare' policy.
 Passengers must place the exact fare in coins (notes are not accepted) in a "fare box" at the driver's cabin, and the ticket is issued.
-In case of overpayment, no change is given and a system of issuing 'refund due' receipts, which operated for many years, ended in September 2018.
+In case of overpayment, no change is given, and a system of issuing 'refund due' receipts, which operated for many years, ended in September 2018.

 The wide variety of pre-paid tickets historically issued for Dublin Bus services has been withdrawn over time.
 Fare capping applies to frequent use of the same Leap card within a day or calendar week (Monday to Sunday), and a "rambler" pack of five or 30 non-consecutive one-day unlimited travel can be purchased and loaded to a Leap card for a slight discount.
 Monthly and annual season tickets are also offered.

 Prepaid tickets must be validated in a machine by the door of the bus at the start of each journey, although the validation process for leap cards differs depending on the distance being travelled and the ticket being used.

 Old age pensioners and children aged five and under (as of 1 December 2017) are allowed to travel free of charge; this is part of the national "Free Travel Pass" system operated by the Department of Social Protection.

 Passengers who choose not to pay a fare or who travel beyond the limit paid for may be issued a fine, called a "standard fare", of €100.

-Spanish company Indra Sistemas S.A. are in the process of developing a payment system onboard buses that will allow customers to use credit or debit cards to pay, as well as mobile devices.
+Spanish company Indra Sistemas S.A. is in the process of developing a payment system onboard buses that will allow customers to use credit or debit cards to pay, as well as mobile devices.
 It is expected to come online in 2028.